irfansharif/mqueue/README.md

 # Timed send takes an optional parameter indicating duration it would wait
 # (in seconds) before throwing a MQueue::QueueFull error, defaults to 0
 assert_raises MQueue::QueueFull do
-  queue.timedsend "queue full, this will fail", 0 end
+  mq.timedsend "queue full, this will fail", 0 end

 queue.full?